9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

-The arguments are a compiled `Regex`, a strict `ByteString`, containing the input data, and a list of flags that modify the regular expression engine\'s behaviour at runtime.
+The arguments are a compiled `Regex`, a strict `ByteString`, containing the input data, and a list of flags that modify the regular expression engine's behaviour at runtime.
 The result is either no match at all, indicated by a `Nothing` value, or just a list of matched substrings.
 We use the `Maybe` type to clearly indicate in the type that matching may fail.
 By using strict \~ByteString\~s for the input data we can extract matched substrings in constant time, without copying, making the interface rather efficient.
 If substrings are matched in the input the offset vector is populated with pairs of integer offsets into the subject string.
-We\'ll need to loop over this result vector, reading offsets, and building `ByteString` slices as we go.
+We'll need to loop over this result vector, reading offsets, and building `ByteString` slices as we go.

 The implementation of the match wrapper can be broken into three parts.